For cart-based ordering, use

 POST /api/carts/{cartId}/checkout instead of creating orders directly.
 Use the Orders API when you need to import historical orders, build assisted-ordering tools, or create orders programmatically without a cart session.The order object

-Every endpoint that returns order data uses the same order object shape.Unique identifier for the order (GUID).
+Every endpoint that returns order data uses the same order object shape.string

 The tenant organization this order belongs to.